EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a directory called my_dir with permissions 751 in the working directory

 changes the group owner for a file

+Change owner and group owner for all files and directories